raphaelsty/ckb/docs/api/models/DistillBert.md

     Registers a backward hook on the module.

-    This function is deprecated in favor of :meth:`nn.Module.register_full_backward_hook` and the behavior of this function will change in future versions.
+    .. warning ::      The current implementation will not have the presented behavior     for complex :class:`Module` that perform many operations.
+In some failure cases, :attr:`grad_input` and :attr:`grad_output` will only     contain the gradients for a subset of the inputs and outputs.
+For such :class:`Module`, you should use :func:`torch.Tensor.register_hook`     directly on a specific input or output to get the required gradients.
+The hook will be called every time the gradients with respect to module inputs are computed.
+The hook should have the following signature::      hook(module, grad_input, grad_output) -> Tensor or None  The :attr:`grad_input` and :attr:`grad_output` may be tuples if the module has multiple inputs or outputs.
+The hook should not modify its arguments, but it can optionally return a new gradient with respect to input that will be used in place of :attr:`grad_input` in subsequent computations. :attr:`grad_input` will only correspond to the inputs given as positional arguments.
 Returns:     :class:`torch.utils.hooks.RemovableHandle`:         a handle that can be used to remove the added hook by calling         ``handle.remove()``

     **Parameters**